Szumcio/PNG_conv/README.md

 # PNG_conv
 convert image to png

-You have to create folder with input images will be sotred called:
+You have to create folder with input images called:
 'input_folder'
-then just run, nest folder wil be created with images in png files.
+then just run app, next folder will be created with images in PNG.